 Across the country and around the world, legions of people are abandoning their dependence on big business and seeking independence through their own enterprises.
 Every month, about 1 million Americans go through some type of job change or loss, and increasingly they are deciding to start their own businesses.

-In a recent report titled Work, Entrepreneurship and Opportunity in 21st Century America, the U.S. Chamber of Commerce said, “Millions of Americans are embracing entrepreneurship by running their own small businesses, through independent contracting or direct selling.”
+In a report titled Work, Entrepreneurship and Opportunity in 21st Century America, the U.S. Chamber of Commerce said, “Millions of Americans are embracing entrepreneurship by running their own small businesses, through independent contracting or direct selling.”
 The report also cited a recent Gallup poll finding that 61 percent of Americans now say they prefer to be their own bosses.

 6 Benefits of Entrepreneurship